The Curious Adventurers

 0 Comments

-The market came into existence in 1217 as a meat market, and has grown into one of Barcelona's main tourist attractions.
-The current market hall dates back to 1840 and was built on the site of the former Convent de Sant Josep that was destroyed by a fire in the early 19th Century.
+Originally established in 1217 as a meat market, La Boqueria has evolved into one of the city's most iconic destinations.
+The current market hall, built in 1840, rests on the former grounds of the Convent de Sant Josep, tragically lost to fire in the early 19th century.

 Picture